hurrialice/cs109/Conclusion_and_Future_work.md

 - We have identified key consensus variables that are of high importance.
 Most of them fall in either personal empolyment information, or account/credit information.

-- We devised improved version of ROI (iROI) that takes both exact and hidden return into account.
-We calculated expected ROI and found that our best model could increase ROI by 15%
+- We calculated expected ROI and found that our best model could increase ROI by about 10%.
+We devised improved version of ROI (iROI) that takes both exact and hidden return into account.
+To accomodate different strategy of different types of investors, we would recommend ROI-based prediction to safety-based investors, while recommend iROI-based predictions to profit-driven investors.

 - Predictive quality are measured on a set of performance metrics, on both entire 2016 data and test set.